TGDivy/TGDivy/README.md

 ## 💬🌞

-> The greatest treasures are those invisible to the eye but found by the heart. ~ Judy Garland
+> He who wishes to be obeyed must know how to command. ~ Niccolo Machiavelli

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )